Citroën AX: Overview

 The car was very economical, largely because of excellent aerodynamics for its class of car (drag coefficient of 0.31) and a very light weight of 640 kg for the basic version.
 This was due to the extensive use of plastic panels in non-load bearing areas and varying the thicknesses of steel in the bodyshell to be the minimum needed to take required loads.
 Another target for the engineers was lowering friction in the engines.
 The AX has fully independent suspension with unusually long wheel travel.

 It also optionally used self-coloured plastic bumpers.
 This technology came from the PSA Peugeot-Citroën / Renault / French government ECO 2000 project.
 The production version was much more conservative than the original 'one box' design prototype, that was closer to the Eco 2000 styling after negative reactions in focus groups.
 The "one-box" city car eventually came to market with the Renault Twingo, launched in 1992.

-In 1989, a naturally aspirated diesel AX, using the 1360 cm^{3} all aluminium alloy TUD engine, managed a figure of 2.7 L/100 km, totalling over 1000 mi from Dover to Barcelona.
+In 1989, a naturally aspirated diesel AX, using the 1360 cc, all aluminium alloy TUD engine, managed a figure of 2.7 L/100 km, totalling over 1000 mi from Dover to Barcelona.
 This was the longest ever distance travelled on 10 impgal of fuel and earned it a place in the Guinness Book of Records as the most economical production car.
 Also available was a 4x4 variant, but with limited success when compared to the rival Fiat Panda 4x4.
 The AX 4x4 was only available with five doors and was not sold in the United Kingdom.

 The first performance version was the limited-run AX Sport from 1987, with a 1.3 engine and twin carburettors producing 95 PS, wearing iconic white steel wheels (5.5" x 13") which resembled those on its brother, the Peugeot 205 Rallye.
 The AX Sport used Solex ADDHE 40 carburettors until late 1988 and was then replaced with Weber DCOM 40s, just like the Peugeot 205 Rallye.
 The AX Sport had a shorter inlet manifold than the 205 Rallye, to save room in the smaller engine compartment.
 In phase 2 guise, the Sport was available in other colours and with optional GT wheels and rear spoiler.

-Later, the AX 14 GT, with a single double barrel carburetor 85 PS 1.4L engine, also found in the Peugeot 205 XS, was introduced.
-From 1991, this model utilised fuel injection to coincide with the revamp of the entire range and to coincide with tougher 1992 EU emission regulations that introduced exhaust catalytic converters.
+Later, the AX 14 GT, with a single double-barrel carburetor 1.4L engine producing 85 PS, also found in the Peugeot 205 XS, was introduced.
+From 1991, this model utilised fuel injection to coincide with the revamp of the entire range and to meet tougher 1992 EU emission regulations that introduced exhaust catalytic converters.